a quest to organize my massive collection of samples

 problem

-• too many fuckin audio samples
+• too many audio samples

 • 250 gigs scattered about in different subdirectories